• Skip to primary navigation

 Can You Diagnose Your Own Depression?

-It’s not uncommon for people to want a simple, straightforward answer to whether or not they have depression.
+It’s understandable to want a straightforward answer about whether you have depression.
 However, you cannot diagnose yourself online.
 You cannot use this article to diagnose this condition.

 How to Know if You Are Depressed